rclone/rclone/docs/content/crypt.md

   * 24 bytes Nonce (IV)

-The initial nonce is generated from the operating systems crypto strong random number genrator.
+The initial nonce is generated from the operating systems crypto strong random number generator.
 The nonce is incremented for each chunk read making sure each nonce is unique for each block written.
-The chance of a nonce being re-used is miniscule.
+The chance of a nonce being re-used is minuscule.
 If you wrote an exabyte of data (10¹⁸ bytes) you would have a probability of approximately 2×10⁻³² of re-using a nonce.